 PCAT Test Dates & Registration

-The PCAT is a computer-based test that is administered several times a year.
-Test dates are offered in January, July, and September in all locations with select locations offering test dates in October and November.
-The test is administered by Pearson at testing locations throughout the United States and Canada.
+The PCAT is administered several times a year by Pearson at testing locations throughout the United States and Canada.

 Students are encouraged to register early, as seating is provided on a first-come, first-serve basis and there are no opportunities to take the PCAT standby.
 Registration costs $210 and can be done either online or via mail (additional fees may apply).
 For additional registration information, visit pcatweb.info.